 Titleholder Swiatek to face No. 1 Sabalenka in semis after 26th straight win at Roland-Garros

-PARIS (AP) — Four-time champion Iga Swiatek’s 26th successive win at Roland-Garros set up a French Open semifinal clash against top-ranked Aryna Sabalenka on Tuesday.
+PARIS (AP) — Four-time champion Iga Swiatek’s 26th successive win at Roland-Garros on Tuesday set up a semifinal clash against top-ranked Aryna Sabalenka in what will be their first French Open meeting.

 Swiatek defeated Elina Svitolina 6-1, 7-5 to extend her impressive run.
 The consecutive wins record on the Parisian red clay is Chris Evert’s 29.